Non-Surgical Scoliosis & Kyphosis Treatment

 The First Visit - Evaluation

-The PSSE therapist needs to review your spine x-rays and perform an intensive evaluation before treatment is rendered.
+Beatriz needs to perform an intensive evaluation before treatment is rendered.

 A prescription for “physical therapy services for scoliosis/kyphosis” from a medical doctor is not required but preferred.
 We strive to be a part of the traditional medical model working closely with other professionals.
 We believe the best quality care comes when medical doctors, physical therapists, orthotists, and patients are all on the same team and have an understanding of the three-dimensional nature of scoliosis.